ph1losof/ecolog.nvim/README.md

   -- Lazy loading is done internally lazy = false, opts = {
+    integrations = {
+        nvim_cmp = true, -- If you dont plan to use nvim_cmp set to false, enabled by default -- If you are planning to use blink cmp uncomment this line -- blink_cmp = true,
+    },
     -- Enables shelter mode for sensitive values shelter = {
         configuration = {